camlab-bioml/rakaia/README.md

 </p>

-rakaia provides streamlined in-browser analysis of multiplexed spatial proteomics and transcriptomics.
+rakaia (pronounced *RA-KAI-YA*) provides streamlined in-browser analysis of multiplexed spatial proteomics and transcriptomics.
 The rakaia viewer is capable of rapid, interactive analysis of large regions of interest (ROI), and currently supports the following technologies: